laravel/docs/responses.md

         }
     }

-The `macro` function accepts a name as its first argument, and a Closure as its second.
+The `macro` function accepts a name as its first argument and a Closure as its second.
 The macro's Closure will be executed when calling the macro name from a `ResponseFactory` implementation or the `response` helper:

     return response()->caps('foo');